 Uniquely identifiable characteristics: there is no other plant quite like this.

-Distinguishing Feature : the long protruding purple anthers sticking out from pale creamy longish flowers.
-Very crinkly leaves.
+Distinguishing Feature : the long protruding purple-brown stamens sticking out from pale creamy longish flowers.
+Leaves deeply net-grooved like miniature grykes.
 Smells nice when crushed.

 Wood Sage both smells and tastes similar to Hops (amongst many other oils it contains one of the ingredients of hops, namely humulene epoxide) and is thus sometimes used to give beer a bitter taste as well as to clarify the beer (make the yeast sink).
 Thus used, it endows the beer with a rich hue.

 The text books say Wood Sage prefers acid soils but many of the above examples are growing on limestone areas.
 Also grows on dunes, screes and dry heath.
 It is a woody undershrub.
-The flowers are pale yellowish creamy green, the stem square and very hairy, the leaves a light green and very crinkled, hairy underneath.
+The flowers are pale yellowish creamy green, the stem square (with perhaps some round sections) and very hairy (with short downwardly-directed hairs), the leaves are light green and very deeply-net-veined, hairy underneath.

 Wood Sage contains the mono-cyclic sesquiterpene, Humulene Epoxide, a derivative of Humulene, which also has an 11-membered carbon ring.
 Humulene is one of the aromatic components of Hops which contributes to the flavour of beer.
-Humulene also occurs in Hops and in Cannabis Sativa.
+Humulene occurs not only in Hops (Humulus lupus) but also in the only other relative of Hops - Hemp (Cannabis sativa).

 Like Teucrine above, Teucrine A is another toxic furano neoclerodene diterpenoid which is contained not only in Wood Sage but also other flowers belonging to the Teucrium Genus, such as